apache/mxnet/example/extensions/lib_custom_op/README.md

 ### Have MXNet Ready

-Custom Operator support was recently merged (#15921, #17270) and is not available in a released version of MXNet yet.
-It will be part of the forthcoming 1.7 release, until then please install MXNet by compiling from source or downloading one of the nightly builds.
-For running the example below, it doesn’t matter if it is a CUDA, MKLDNN or Vanila build.
-The custom operator doesn’t interact with the execution of other native MXNet operators.
-Note that if you want to run GPU examples and write your custom operators running on GPU, you still need MXNet CUDA build.
+Custom Operator support was merged (#15921, #17270) and is not available in versions of MXNet prior to v1.7.0.
+To access the feature now, please install MXNet by compiling from source using master or using the previously mentioned commits, downloading one of the nightly builds, or from a release of MXNet 1.7.0+.
+For running the following example, it doesn’t matter if it is a CUDA, MKLDNN or plain MXNet build; the custom operator doesn’t interact with the execution of other native MXNet operators.
+Note that if you want to run GPU examples and write your custom operators running on GPU, you still need an MXNet CUDA build.

 ### Run An Example